 EXAMINE YOUR FAMILY RELATIONSHIPS

-● You probably feel responsible for making another person or people happy, feel guilty not
+- Responsible for making another person or people happy

 EXAMINE YOUR OTHER RELATIONSHIPS

-Your social life is probably unsatisfying to you; you are too busy with everyone else’s “problems”, work or another addiction, or maybe isolating.
+Your social life is probably unsatisfying to you.
+You are too busy with everyone else’s “problems”, work or another addiction, or maybe you’re self-isolating.

 CONSIDER WHETHER YOU ARE COMPULSIVELY SEEKING ACCEPTANCE